Lucid Trading FAQ: 50+ Questions Answered

 What happens if payout request is denied?

-Payout denials occur when requirements aren't met: insufficient trading days, consistency rule violation, balance below buffer, Max Loss Limit breach, or restricted country citizenship discovered during KYC.
+Payout denials occur when requirements aren't met: insufficient trading days, consistency rule violation, balance requirements not satisfied, Max Loss Limit breach, or restricted country citizenship discovered during KYC.
 Denied payouts return your account to pre-request stateâno funds are withdrawn, requirements remain active, and you can continue trading to meet proper qualification criteria.
-Fix the violation (trade more days, dilute consistency below threshold, rebuild balance above buffer) and resubmit.
-Repeated denials for rule violations may trigger account review.

 Can you have multiple pending payouts?

 No, you can only have one payout request pending at a time.
 Once you submit a request, you must wait for approval and processing before submitting another.
-Given that approvals typically occur within minutes and funds arrive within 1-2 days, this rarely creates bottlenecks.
-After receiving confirmation that payout #1 processed, you can immediately begin trading toward payout #2 requirements.
-The single-pending-request policy prevents confusion and ensures clear tracking of withdrawal status.
+Given that approvals typically occur within minutes and funds arrive within hours to 2 days, this rarely creates bottlenecks.

 Do weekends count toward payout cycle timing?